Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Correlation functions of a single partition

 In this section, we find out the correlation functions of a single partition under the \emph{Pfaffian Schur measure}.
-We will primarily use finite Schur non-negative specializations in the definition of the Pfaffian Schur measure given in \eqref{eq:DefPfaffianSchurMeasure}.
-In particular, for the sake of notational convenience, we assume both the specializations in \eqref{eq:DefPfaffianSchurMeasure} have the same length $n$.
-To motivate the discussion, we start with the definition of the correlation functions for the single partition.
-For any random partition $\lambda=(\lambda_1,\lambda_2,\ldots)$ where $\lambda_1\geq \lambda_2\geq \ldots$, the correlation functions $\rho_{psm}(t_{1}, t_{2},\ldots ,t_{j})$ is defined as
+We will primarily use finite Schur non-negative specializations in the definition of the Pfaffian Schur measure given in~\eqref{eq:DefPfaffianSchurMeasure}.
+For the sake of notational convenience, we assume both the specializations in \eqref{eq:DefPfaffianSchurMeasure} have the same length~$n$.
+To motivate the discussion of this section, we start with the definition of the correlation functions for the single partition.
+For any random partition $\lambda=(\lambda_1,\lambda_2,\dots)$ where $\lambda_1\geq \lambda_2\geq \cdots$ and a fixed set of integers $\{t_1,t_2, \dots ,t_j\}$, the correlation function $\rho_{psm}(t_{1}, t_{2},\dots ,t_{j})$ is defined as